Home Baby Formula Breastfeeding vs Formula

 Baby formula disadvantages include its cost, inability to provide antibodies and immune support to babies, and baby formula side effects.

 Preemies fed cow’s milk baby formula have a higher risk of a serious digestive disorder called necrotizing enterocolitis than preemies whose main diet is breast milk, and NEC can be fatal.
-According to one of the first NEC studies published in the Lancet, NEC was six to 10 times more common in exclusively formula-fed babies than in babies fed breast milk alone.
-Parents whose babies became ill with or died from NEC have filed baby formula lawsuits against the makers of Similac and Enfamil.
+According to one of the first NEC studies published in the Lancet, NEC was 6 to 10 times more common in exclusively formula-fed babies than in babies fed breast milk alone.

 Supplemental Feeding

-Doctors may recommend supplemental feeding if a mother can’t exclusively breastfeed or if a baby requires extra vitamins and minerals in addition to what breast milk provides.
+For instance, doctors may recommend supplemental feeding if a mother can’t exclusively breastfeed or if a baby requires extra vitamins and minerals in addition to what breast milk provides.
 Premature babies often need supplemental feeding to help them catch up in growth.

 While at the hospital and eventually when they come home, preemies may receive human milk fortifiers to add extra vitamins and minerals to their mother’s milk.
 Preemies may have to be fed through a tube in their stomach while in the hospital and slowly taught to breastfeed after.

 Be sure to ask your medical provider for tips on how to introduce your baby to supplemental feeding and weaning your baby off breast milk.
+Your provider can teach you how to properly supplement and set up a feeding schedule for your baby.

 Please seek the advice of a medical professional before making health care decisions.